-Dr. Lisa McDonnell (she/her) Imcdonnell@ucsd.edu I will only send and receive correspondence via my UCSD email address or the course Canvas site.
+Dr. Lisa McDonnell (she/her) Imcdonnell@ucsd.edu

+I will only send and receive correspondence via my UCSD email address or the course Canvas site.

-Office Hours: Wed & Fri, 10am-10:50am and Thursdays 4-5pm (PST).
-Also, time to talk in lab and often at end of class time.
-See link on Canvas.
-Zoom links on Canvas.
-It is especially important to come to office hours to ask questions.
+Office Hours: Wednesdays & Fridays, 10am-10:50am (PST).
+Zoom link on Canvas.
+Also time to talk in lab.

+It is especially important to come to office hours to ask questions and get clarification!
 It can be scary, admitting confusion - but I have the utmost respect for people who can muster the courage to ask questions.
-Please feel welcome to come to office hours to talk about course material or other topics.
+Being proactive to ask questions during office hours will be critical for success, especially given the online nature of the course.
+Please feel welcome to come to office hours to talk about course material, or other topics (e.g., your other academics, career goals (or confusions!), hobbies, etc.!)